 Rabbi Marc Schneier, the President of the Foundation for Ethnic Understanding (FFEU), said that the delegation was in Denmark to inform Jørgensen that the law was greatly damaging the image of Denmark in Europe and the United States and should be rescinded as soon as possible.

 While the minister pointed out that he had been misquoted in the media for allegedly saying that "Animal rights come before religion", the leaders informed him that he would be judged “not by your words, but by your actions.
 So far, those actions show that you indeed put animal rights before religious rights," according to a press release by FFEU.

-"We made it clear to Minister Jorgensen that we will continue our campaign of international pressure on Denmark until it realises the great hurt it is causing Muslims and Jews at home and worldwide and rescinds this ruinous policy."
+"We made clear to Minister Jorgensen that we will continue our campaign of international pressure on Denmark until it realises the great hurt it is causing Muslims and Jews at home and worldwide, and rescinds this ruinous policy."

-While Jørgensen underlined that Denmark was following in accord with an EU directive, Samia Hathroubi, the FFEU European co-ordinator, informed him that the EU allows exceptions to the directive for religious communities, whose ritual slaughtering practices forbid stunning.
+While Jørgensen underlined that Denmark was following in accord with an EU directive, Samia Hathroubi, the FFEU European coordinator, informed him that the EU allows exceptions to the directive to religious communities, whose ritual slaughtering practices proscribe stunning.
 Said exceptions have been adopted by countries like France and Belgium.